CMCDD/molhybrid/README.md

 ```
 ###### Arguments

+Sure!
+Here's a clearer and rephrased version reflecting your notes about duplicates and output files:

 * `-h`, `--help`
-  Display this help message and exit.
+  Show this help message and exit.

-* `-duplicates {T, true, F, false}`
+* `--duplicates {T, true, F, false}`
-  Specify whether to display duplicate molecules in the output.
+  Specify whether to remove duplicate molecules from the output files.

-  * `T` or `true`: Show duplicates.
+  * `T` or `true`: Keep duplicates in the output.
-  * `F` or `false`: Do not show duplicates.
+  * `F` or `false`: Remove duplicate molecules from the output.

 * `--opt {optimize, no_optimize}`
-  Enable or disable structure optimization.
+  Enable or disable molecular structure optimization.

-  * `optimize`: Perform UFF (Universal Force Field) optimization.
-After embedding a valid 3D structure, UFF minimizes the molecular energy by adjusting atomic positions, with up to 500 iterations.
-This option is off by default.
+  * `optimize`: Perform Universal Force Field (UFF) optimization to refine 3D molecular geometries after embedding, minimizing molecular energy with up to 500 iterations.
+(Default is off)
-  * `no_optimize`: Skip the optimization step.
+  * `no_optimize`: Skip optimization.

 * `--NP {Np}`
-  Set the number of parallel threads to use during processing.
+  Set the number of parallel threads to use during optimization or processing.

 * `--output_type {single, Multiple}`
-  Specify the output file format.
+  Specify the output file format for the generated molecules.

-  * `single`: Output results to a single file.
+  * `single`: Save all molecules in a single combined SDF file.
-  * `Multiple`: Output results as multiple files.
+  * `Multiple`: Save each molecule as an individual SDF file.

 ---